FosterCommerce/entry-type-rules/README.md

 ## Entry Type Rules Roadmap

-The following is a list of additional features we are working on to incorporate into Entry Type Lock:
+The following is a list of additional features we are working on to incorporate into Entry Type Rules:

 * Compatibility with Craft 4
 * Ability to configure rules for entry types in sections based on different sites in a Craft multi-site setup